-Data published by the Ministry of Finance rank the Company as follows: first in the payment of overseas travel insurance claims, first in the payment of personal accidents insurance claims, second in the overall service index for overseas travel and personal accidents insurance, first in customer satisfaction in overseas travel insurance, and second in customer satisfaction in personal accidents insurance.
+Data published by the Ministry of Finance rank the Company first in the payment of overseas travel insurance claims, the payment of personal accidents insurance claims and the payment of health insurance claims index components.
+The Company is ranked second in the overall service index component for overseas travel and personal accidents insurance, first in the customer satisfaction in overseas travel insurance index component, and third in the customer satisfaction in personal accidents insurance index component.
 The Company estimates that the continued annual publication of the service index will increase competition in the health insurance sector.
 The Company estimates that the service index may help the Company to become the lead player in this insurance sector.